Mortumm/mortumm.github.io/about.md

 ## Contact

-You can reach me by e-mail too in the following address: me@thisverydomain
+You can reach me by e-mail in the following address: me@thisverydomain

 [X.com](https://x.com/mortumm)